petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/converting-widget-pages-to-content-pages.md

 ## Bulk Converting All Widget Pages to Content Pages with APIs

-You can bulk convert all Widget Pages on a Site to Content Pages using the built-in script editor.
-Follow these steps:
+You can bulk convert all Widget Pages on a site to Content Pages using the built-in script editor:

 1. Open the Liferay DXP Menu and go to *Control Panel* &rarr; *Configuration* &rarr; *Server Administration* &rarr; *Script*.